tawasta/crm/crm_lead_distributor_partner/README.rst

 =============
 * In Contacts, check the new "Is Distributor Partner?" field for all relevant partners.
 These partners become selectable in Distributor Partner fields of Leads/Opportunities.
+* (optional) In Contacts, for Customers, set the "Distributor Partner" selection field value, to be able to filter customer lists based on the Distributor Partner they are linked to

 Usage
 =====